TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 In an ideal inviscid vortex sheet model, the instability may develop at arbitrarily small scales.
 Numerically, this creates difficulties because smaller and smaller structures would require increasingly dense discretization and higher accuracy.

-Therefore, the model uses the regularization parameter $\delta$.
+Therefore, the model uses the regularization parameter `delta`.

-The parameter $\delta$ limits the influence of the smallest scales and can be interpreted as assigning a small but finite thickness to the vortex sheet.
-For larger $\delta$, the development of small structures is more strongly damped.
-For smaller $\delta$, the sheet can form sharper and more complex vortex structures.
+The parameter `delta` limits the influence of the smallest scales and can be interpreted as assigning a small but finite thickness to the vortex sheet.
+For larger `delta`, the development of small structures is more strongly damped.
+For smaller `delta`, the sheet can form sharper and more complex vortex structures.

 In practice:

-- large $\delta$ produces smoother vortex structures,
+- large `delta` produces smoother vortex structures,
-- small $\delta$ allows finer and more turbulent-looking structures,
+- small `delta` allows finer and more turbulent-looking structures,
-- too small $\delta$ requires finer discretization and better numerical precision.
+- too small `delta` requires finer discretization and better numerical precision.

 ---